bensadeh/circumflex/README.md

 ## 💬 Comment section

 ### Overview
+Press <kbd>Enter</kbd> to view the comment section.

 Comments are pretty-printed and piped to the pager `less`.
 To present a nice and readable comment section, `circumflex` features:

 * Text in **bold**, _italics_, [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) and
   `code` where available